bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-94.rst

 Old Themes removed
 ******************

-Instead of modena, primefaces-ivy, all-themes themes use :ref:`freya-ivy <freya-themes>` or :ref:`serenity-ivy <serenity-themes>`.
+Instead of modena, primefaces-ivy, or all-themes, use :ref:`freya-ivy
-You may need to adjust your hand crafted CSS rules to the new theme.
+<freya-themes>` or :ref:`serenity-ivy <serenity-themes>`.
+You may need to adjust
+your hand-crafted CSS rules to the new theme.